5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 > [!IMPORTANT]
 >
-> If you previously used SSDT time to fix HPET, you need to revert these changes prior to using any of the manual patching methods.
-So disable SSDT-HPET and any binary renames associated with it!
+> If you previously used SSDTTime to fix `HPET`, you need to revert these changes prior to using any of the manual patching methods.
+So disable `SSDT-HPET` and any binary renames associated with it!

 > [!NOTE]
 >